 E means the lymphoma has spread to an organ outside the lymphatic system.

 X is added if you have bulky disease.
 This means that a tumor in your chest is at least 1/3 as wide as your chest.
-Or it means that a tumor is about 4 inches (10 cm) in diameter.
+Or it means that tumors in other areas are more than about 4 inches (10 cm) across.

-The lymphoma is in 1 group of lymph nodes.
-Or it is in 1 organ where lymphatic tissue is found, such as the thymus (stage I).
+The lymphoma is in only one group of lymph nodes, or it's in one organ where lymphatic tissue is found, such as the thymus (stage I).

-The cancer is found in 1 organ outside the lymphatic system and hasn’t spread to any other part of the body (stage IE).
+The cancer is only found in one organ outside the lymphatic system and hasn’t spread to any other part of the body (stage IE).

-The lymphoma is in 2 or more groups of lymph nodes on the same side of your diaphragm, either above or below your diaphragm (stage II).
-The diaphragm is a thin band of muscle that divides your chest and your belly or abdomen.
+The lymphoma is in two or more groups of lymph nodes on the same side of the diaphragm, either above or below it (stage II).
+The diaphragm is a thin band of muscle that separates the chest and belly or abdomen.

-The cancer started in 1 group of lymph nodes and is now also in a nearby organ (stage IIE).
+The cancer started in one group of lymph nodes and is now also in a nearby organ (stage IIE).

-The cancer is in lymph nodes on both sides of your diaphragm, both above and below your diaphragm (stage III).
+The cancer is in lymph nodes on both sides of the diaphragm, both above and below it (stage III).

-The lymphoma has spread to 1 or more organs outside of your lymphatic system.
-Common organs that Hodgkin lymphoma usually spreads to include the liver, bone marrow, and lungs.
+Stage IV.
+The lymphoma has spread to one or more organs outside of the lymphatic system, such as the liver, bone marrow, and/or lungs.